test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Introduction.rst

 The repository **python-genpackagedoc** uses it's own functionality to document itself and the contained Python package **GenPackageDoc**.

-**Therefore the complete repository can be used as an example about writing a package documentation.**
+**Therefore, the complete repository can be used as an example about writing a package documentation.**

 It has to be considered, that the main goal of **GenPackageDoc** is to provide a toolchain to generate documentation out of Python sources that are stored within a repository, and therefore we have dependencies to the structure of the repository.
 For example: Configuration files with values